Black Friday campaigns optimization & tips

 Long-tail keywords are a good solution for keeping a nice and profitable CTR.

-Include your Black Friday promotions in your Black Friday campaigns ad text
+Include specific Black Friday keywords in your Black Friday campaigns ad text

 Consumer behavior changes depending on the season, and during Black Friday consumers are much open to complete a purchase if it includes a discount or promotion.
 That’s why you should emphasize it both in your Black Friday campaigns and your website.